The Barracks, The Parade, Berwick-upon-Tweed TD15 1DG

-Opening Times: 10:00 am to 4.45 pm (latest admissions by 4.15 pm) from 1 Feb - 1 Nov.
-English Heritage entry charges apply from Easter Friday until 30 Sep.
+Opening Times: Weekdays (Mon - Fri) only 10:00 am to 4.45 pm (latest admissions by 4.15 pm) from 1 March - 1 November.
+English Heritage entry charges apply from Easter Friday until 01 Nov.
 Out with formal opening hours, private access arrangements are possible, throughout the year, for special interest groups, researchers, foreign tourists, museum donors, KOSB veterans and their families, weekends and public included, please call for details.

 Admission charges applied by English Heritage:

 Berwick Barracks is an English Heritage site.
 The admission charge provides access to the

 Parking: There is a paying car park 50 metres from the Barracks.

 Facilities on site: Toilets (including disabled), Museum sales point.
 Light refreshments are available in the English Heritage shop.
 Regretably, due the listed nature of the buildings, there is no wheelchair access to the upper floors of the Museum.

 The history of the Regiment from 1689 to the present day is traced through displays of uniforms, badges, medals, weapons and relics from the various campaigns in which it has been involved.
 Tableaux and dioramas dramatically bring to life the Regiment’s battles and aspects of the soldier’s profession.

 The Regiment has an unrivalled collection of documents and pictures relating to its 317-year history.
 Access to the Archives may be arranged by prior appointment.
 Please contact the Museum for details.
 A complete catalogue of the Regimental Archives (and relevant material held in repositories elsewhere) can be found at www.a2a.org.uk.